 Alabama Drought Status

-- Will be assessing potential future impacts from La Nina conditions
+- Will be assessing potential impacts from Tropical Storm Zeta and future impacts from La Nina conditions

 - No reported water availability issues